atauenis/ViewTube/Readme-protocol.txt

   3rd line of it (&arg=-vcodec%20wmv1%20-acodec%20wmav1%20-f%20asf).
   See AVConv docs for arugments.
 Note that these arguments must be URL-encoded.
-- To change path to avconv.exe edit "&util=path/to/avconv" to need, then edit proxy's webone.conf [Converters] section and verify that it contains a valid row like: "path/to/avconv -i pipe: %ARG1% pipe:"
+- To change path to FFmpeg.exe edit "&util=path/to/FFmpeg.exe" to need, then edit proxy's webone.conf [Converters] section and verify that it contains a valid row like: "path/to/FFmpeg -i pipe: %ARG1% pipe:"

-List of available codecs and formats can be get through running avconv.exe on proxy machine with "-codecs" and "-formats" arguments.
+List of available codecs and formats can be get through running FFmpeg.exe on proxy machine with "-codecs" and "-formats" arguments.

 Uninstallation: